-in Kubernetes / Kubernetes on Kubernetes, Basics, Service, Clusterip, Nodeport, LoadbalancerLast modified at:
+in Kubernetes on Kubernetes, Basics, Service, Clusterip, Nodeport, LoadbalancerLast modified at:

 The Service object is the foundation for DNS and load-balancing in Kubernetes, and there are different Service types available to fit various use cases, including allowing for external traffic to reach cluster-internal workloads or making an external workload available from within the cluster.